ethereum/pm/All Core Devs Meetings/Meeting 123.md

 * Great. how about Besu, Aragon?

 **Andrew Ashikhmin**
-* In that Aragon, it's not yet implemented, but we can implement it.
+* In that Erigon, it's not yet implemented, but we can implement it.

 **Tim Beiko**
 * It's not a problem.
 And Besu you.